TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Experiment

 \subsection{Experiments Setup}

-The prototype of \myrobot~is designed and developed as shown in the Fig.~\ref{prototype}.
-The physical parameters and controller parameters are listed in the Table \ref{parameters}.
+The physical parameters and controller parameters are listed in Table \ref{parameters}.
 The global localization when testing with controller is obtained from the NOKOV\footnote{https://www.nokov.com/} motion capture system.
 We solve the NMPC problem using ACADO toolkit \cite{houska2011acado} and qpOASES \cite{ferreau2014qpoases}, with a control frequency of 200Hz.
-We use the root-mean-square error (RMSE) to evaluate the tracking performance, which is expressed as

-Among them, $\bf{p}^k$ and $\bf{p}^k_{ref}$ represent the actual and reference position sampled at the $k$-th step respectively.
+We use the root-mean-square error to evaluate the tracking performance, which is expressed as \( \text{RMSE} = ( \tfrac{1}{N} \sum_{k=1}^{N}\| \mathbf{p}^k - \mathbf{p}^k_{\text{ref}} \|^2 )^{1/2} \).
+Among them, $\bf{p}^k$ and $\bf{p}^k_{ref}$ represent the actual and reference positions sampled at the $k$-th step respectively.